Morgan County Courthouse (Indiana)

-Morgan County Courthouse is a historic courthouse located at Martinsville, Morgan County, Indiana.
+Morgan County Courthouse is a historic courthouse located in Martinsville, Indiana.
 It was built between 1857 and 1859, and is a 2 1/2-story, Italianate style brick and stone building.
 It has a cruciform plan and features a five-level free-standing campanile.
 Additions were made in 1956 and 1975–1976.
 Associated with the courthouse is the original annex or Sheriff's House.
 It is a two-story, five bay by two-bay, I-house.

 It was listed on the National Register of Historic Places in 1996.
 It is located in the Martinsville Commercial Historic District.